infiniticg/Infiniti-KMT/README.md

 # Infiniti KMT

+To see screen shots and instructions for running the Infiniti KMT see [this document](<https://github.com/infiniticg/Infiniti-KMT/blob/master/Documentation/Infiniti_KMT_Screen_Shots.pdf>)

 ## INFINITI’S PROJECT APPROACH
 The project approach was driven by a compressed schedule with two distinct tracks of requirements